cosmicbuffalo/smack/README.md

 # smack
-A Slack clone built with the MEAN stack
+A Slack clone built with the MERN stack